gk3000/programming-with-python/notes.md

-> For the Terminal commands walkthrough making a main folder for all the code outside of icloud and make folders inside, move files around, etc.
+> For the Terminal commands walk through making a main folder for all the code outside of icloud and make folders inside, move files around, etc.

-> Scope explaintations?
+> Scope explanations?

 ===